arjunmehta/heartbeats/README.md

 #### pulse.beat()
 This synchronizes the pulse with its Heart. **This is the secret sauce**.
 Instead of using `Date().now()` or `Date().getTime()` to register an event time we match the time of the pulse with the heart.

+Returns the `Pulse` object to chain if needed.

 ```javascript
 // synchronizes the pulse to its heart